The relative frequency between two continuous-state branching processes with immigration and their genealogy: Introduction

 In two innovative (although not very well-known) papers Gillespie \cite{Gill73, Gill74}, introduces a stochastic differential equation (SDE) to study the probability of fixation of an allele in a scenario where two types compete.
-He assumes that both types reproduce for some time according to a Feller process with possibly different parameters, and then some external force (such as winter) discards individuals randomly to maintain a constant population size at each sampling time.
-His ideas reinforced our methods and (as far as we are aware) Gillespie found the first known relationship between Feller processes and frequency processes.\\
+He assumes that both types reproduce for some time according to a Feller's branching diffusion with possibly different parameters, and then some external force (such as winter) discards individuals randomly to maintain a constant population size at each sampling time.
+His ideas reinforced our methods and (as far as we are aware) Gillespie found the first known relationship between Feller's branching diffusions and frequency processes.\\ Gillespie introduced the mathematical idea of culling, which can be easily understood in biological terms if of one thinks in the Long Term Experiment with E. Coli, known as the Lenski experiment.
+The experiment in the Lenski Lab consists in placing bacteria in fresh medium, the bacteria eats the nutrients in the medium and reproduces.
+On the next day a sample is taken from the population, which by that time has growth from around $5\times10^{6}$ cells to $5\times10^8$ cells, and inoculate fresh medium to restart the cycle (see \cite{GKWY} for a mathematical introduction to the experiment).
+The idea of constructing coalescence processes, for example the $\beta$-coalescent in the case of \cite{Schweinsberg}, by means of pruning Galton-Watson processes had been welcomed in the scientific community since at least few years after the introduction of $\Lambda$-coalescents.
+These results have the culling/pruning idea in common with our approach.
+However, they have the advantage (from the point of view of applications to biology) of being related to an individual based model.
+As Galton Watson processes can be rescaled to CB processes, we believe that a diagonally limit can lead to an individual based model for the $\Lambda$-asymmetric frequency process.
+In order to use our model to study a real experiment, the first step would be to start with a discrete model in which sampling occurs in meaningful units of time, for example days, and obtaining a transparent and simultaneous scaling of space and sampling times, that converges to a process belonging to the family introduced in this paper.